openmeteo/enhydris/doc/dev/webservice-api.rst

     {
         "id": 9511,
         "last_modified": "2015-04-05T05:33:41.140506-05:00",
-        "type": "Raw",
+        "type": "Initial",
         "time_step": "10min",
         "timeseries_group": 483
     }

-The ``type`` is one of Raw, Checked, Regularized, Aggregated, and Processed.
+The ``type`` is one of Initial, Checked, Regularized, and Aggregated.

 List time series
 ----------------